-As the United States heads into one of the most perilous elections in its history, we would like to add our voices to those warning of the many dangers associated with our still rapidly escalating us-vs-them politics.
+As the United States just held one of the most contentious and perilous elections in its history, and our political divisions have only deepened since then.
+We would like to add our voices to those warning of the many dangers associated with our still rapidly escalating us-vs-them politics.
 We want to help people on all sides of the political divide understand the there are much more desirable alternatives to this destructive confrontation – alternatives that can build on the best of our democratic ideals while also taking the steps needed to address democracy's many inequities and shortcomings.

 The Beyond Intractability Knowledge Base project has long sought to bring together the collective insights of the full range of conflict and peacebuilding-related fields.
 Our focus has been on illuminating the many dynamics that make large-scale societal conflicts so intractable as well as sharing steps that can be taken to limit this intractability.